 Okay word vomit alert, here’s the truth: I did not want him to be celebrated because I was hurting.
 And if I’m hurting, then he should feel discomfort too.
 My own hurt and anger clouded my judgement and instead of acknowledging what my boy needed, I only saw my own pain.

 Watching Kyle and his daddy grow their relationship has had the greatest rewards.
-I mean, besides for the fact that my kid is really, really happy and content (even though he secretly – okay not so secretly – wants to move to his dad and I will never let him go, nevaaaa!) (yes, another blog post for another day).
+It has also helped to shape the way he received Hubstopher, as a bonus dad, in his life.
 I can’t imagine the amount of damage I would have done, if I chose my bitterness over Kyle’s happiness.

 Someone once told me that everyone’s story is different… which is correct.
 We are all on our own journey .
 Our family dynamics and relationship history may not look the same.
 And I’m not saying that the way I did things will work for you.
 But I am saying: if you’re not sure about where you’re going with a situation, take a step back and re-evaluate your motive and your heart.
 Because some things may feel good in the moment, but it could create a life time of heartbreak.